Food Safety: Fridge Storage & Maintenance

 Additional Fridge Tips

-- Although eggs are considered part of the dairy family, they are to be classed as ‘raw’ food in a fridge.
+- Although eggs are considered part of the dairy family, they must be classed as ‘raw’ food in a fridge.

-- You can order your food from top down by the temperature by which you are cooking that food at.
-Things that are going to need a high cooking temperature are on the bottom as this temperature will kill off any pathogens.
+- You can order your food from top down by the temperature at which you are cooking that food.
+Things that need a high cooking temperature are on the bottom, as this temperature will kill off pathogens.

-In order to remain safe, your fridge should remain at a consistent temperature of 3-5°C according to the Food Standards Agency.
+To remain safe, your fridge should be maintained at a consistent temperature of 3-5°c, according to the Food Standards Agency.
 This is because ‘the danger zone’ (where harmful bacteria grow the quickest) starts at 8°C.

 You should periodically check the temperature of your fridge to ensure it remains at a safe temperature.
-Use a fridge thermometer for accuracy when doing this.
+For accuracy, use a fridge thermometer.

-If you make any adjustments to the temperature of your fridge, this may take up to a day to take effect.
+If you adjust the temperature of your fridge, the change may take up to a day to take effect.

 What is the Difference Between a Commercial & Domestic Fridge?

-Both residential and commercial fridges are designed to keep items at a safe temperature to avoid spoilage, however, there are many differences to consider when choosing which is best for your kitchen.
+Both residential and commercial fridges are designed to keep items at a safe temperature to prevent spoilage; however, there are many differences to consider when choosing which is best for your kitchen.

-Domestic fridges are built for home use so they are smaller and usually more energy-efficient.
+Domestic fridges are designed for home use, so they are typically smaller and more energy-efficient.
 This is because they don’t have to work as hard to remain at a consistent temperature.

-Commercial fridges, on the other hand, are designed to be opened many times over a few hours.
-Because of their heavy-duty design, they are more powerful, often fan assisted, and much noisier.
-They will also offer much more room when compared to a domestic fridge.
+On the other hand, commercial fridges are designed to be opened many times over a few hours.
+Due to their heavy-duty design, they are more powerful, often fan-assisted, and significantly louder.
+They also offer much more room than a domestic fridge.

-To ensure you stay compliant as a food business, there are several rules that you must follow day-to-day.
+To ensure compliance as a food business, there are several rules that you must follow daily.
 Find out more in one of our recent blogs - ‘What Are The Basic Food Hygiene Rules?’

-Even if your fridge is organised in accordance with guidelines, if your fridge is not cleaned and maintained, then there is a chance that your fridge could harbour bacteria, or worse, break!
+Even if your fridge is organised according to guidelines, if it is not cleaned and maintained, it could harbour bacteria or, worse, break!

-The smell of messy fridges can absorb into your food products, particularly bakery items, so keeping your fridge spotless is necessary no matter how large or small your kitchen is.
+The smell of a messy fridge can permeate your food products, particularly bakery items, so keeping your fridge spotless is necessary, regardless of the size of your kitchen.

 If you’ve spilt an item, such as milk, you should clean the affected area immediately.
-On top of this, you should also have a routine cleaning plan in place for a deeper scrub of all your kitchen appliances.
-We’d recommend deep cleaning your fridge once weekly / bi-weekly.
+Additionally, establish a routine cleaning plan to thoroughly clean all your kitchen appliances.
+We recommend deep cleaning your fridge once a week or every other week.

-If you notice something abnormal about your fridge, it is essential that you call an engineer immediately.
-They’ll be able to assess and fix any issues, ensuring that your fridge, and the food inside, remain at a safe temperature and safe to consume.
-It is also a fire hazard to have your fridge over-work to reach cool temperatures.
+If you notice anything abnormal about your fridge, please call an engineer immediately.
+They’ll be able to assess and fix any issues, ensuring that your fridge and the food inside remain at a safe temperature and safe to consume.
+Overworking your fridge to reach cool temperatures is also a fire hazard.

 Whether you work in a cafe, restaurant, food truck, or own your own catering business, appropriate food hygiene training is essential.
 We offer a comprehensive Online Level 2 Food Hygiene Course.
 The course covers everything you need to know, including: